 That’s how you can fix not being able to put your laptop into battery saver mode in Windows 11.
 You can now help make your laptop’s battery last a lot longer!

-As we said above, the most common cause for not being able to put your laptop into battery saver mode is usually because the laptop is on charge.
+As I said above, the most common cause for not being able to put your laptop into battery saver mode is usually because the laptop is on charge.
 But if it was not and the above methods did not work then you might need to think about resetting Windows 11, as it could be an issue with the OS.